 “Another row of sequins, please…“

 The late, great Peggy DeLio is the reason we are all here.
 The reason there are now over two hundred skaters that show up for auditions and can’t wait for the cast list to be revealed, rehearsals to start, costumes to be distributed and the curtain to rise on opening night.
-Showtime on Ice was Peggy’s vision and over the years Peggy touched thousands of lives though her passion of performing on ice.
+Showtime on Ice was Peggy’s vision and over the years Peggy touched thousands of lives through her passion of performing on ice.
 Showtime on Ice is Denver’s only local ice production and we thank her every year for her vision and her dream of creating magic on ice!

 Peggy DeLio created Showtime on Ice with Christa and Carlo Fassi at Colorado Ice Arena in 1973.
-She was involved in the producer/director role for “Showtime on Ice” from 1973-2012 (she passed away in December 2011 but was involved in planning the 2012 show).
+She was involved in the producer/director role for “Showtime on Ice” from 1973-2012 (she passed away in December 2011 but was involved in the planning of the 2012 show).
 Peggy created the show experience to expose figure skaters and their families to Broadway musicals and classics.
 The first show was modeled after Ice Follies and each subsequent show has featured a different theme.
 Peggy loved her work and always said she was helping to create memories for all of the participants.

-DeLio sisters (Kitty, Heidi and Becky) were all performers in the first several productions of the show.
+DeLio sisters (Kitty, Heidi, and Becky) were all performers in the first several productions of the show.
 As high schoolers, Kitty and Heidi developed as assistant choreographers under Christa Fassi.
 In 1979, Kitty returned from touring/performing with Ice Capades and worked on the show as Performance Director/Choreographer until 1990.

 Peggy promised sparkle costumes to her granddaughters if they would take Learn to Skate lessons and sign up for the show!
 In 2010, Kitty’s daughter (Kathryn) and Becky’s daughter (Xtabay) responded and the girls took their first show by storm!
 Xtabay skated for a couple of years and even brought her beautiful vocals to the ice, performing the national anthem.
 Kathryn was hooked, soccer was over and she spent the next nine years involved in every yearly production.
-The DeLio sisters and their daughters (Kathryn LaForte, Katrina Thilbert and Xtabay Trampler) performed together in 2012 in a beautiful on ice tribute in memory of Peggy DeLio.
+The DeLio sisters and their daughters (Kathryn LaForte, Katrina Thilbert and Xtabay Trampler) performed together in 2012 in a beautiful on-ice tribute in memory of Peggy DeLio.

-Headlining the Showtime on Ice productions has included these familiar names and more: Scott Hamilton, Paul Wylie, Kristi Yamaguchi, Gracie Gold, Alex/Maia Shibutani, John Curry, Dorothy Hamill, Robin Cousins, Rudy Galindo, Alexa Scimeca/Chris Knierim, Polina Edmunds, Tiffany Chin, Carol Fox/Richard Dalley, Randy Gardner/Tai Babalonia, Starr Andrews, Ashley Cain/Timothy LeDuc, Hanna Harrell, and Tomoki Hiwatashi.
+Headlining the Showtime on Ice productions has included these familiar names and more: Scott Hamilton, Paul Wylie, Kristi Yamaguchi, Gracie Gold, Alex/Maia Shibutani, John Curry, Dorothy Hamill, Robin Cousins, Rudy Galindo, Alexa Scimeca/Chris Knierim, Polina Edmunds, Tiffany Chin, Carol Fox/Richard Dalley, Randy Gardner/Tai Babalonia, Mirai Nagasu, Starr Andrews, Ashley Cain/Timothy LeDuc, Hanna Harrell, and Tomoki Hiwatashi.
 Max Aaron and Ryan Bradley are true favorites, each making multiple repeat performances in Showtime on Ice.

 Showtime on Ice has been an amazing stage and training experience, preparing skaters for professional shows for years!
-Some show alumni have pursued careers in Ice Capades, Ice Follies, Holiday on Ice, Disney on Ice and many of the cruise ship shows.
+Some show alumni have pursued careers in Ice Capades, Ice Follies, Holiday on Ice, Disney on Ice, and many of the cruise ship shows.
 Several have returned after their professional show careers to share their expertise and magic with our show skaters.
-Those skaters include Justin/Laura Gaumond, Kitty DeLio-LaForte, Kelly Corcoran Smith, Parry Snyder, Carol Fox and Amy Schneider (our current Performance Director).
+Those skaters include Justin/Laura Gaumond, Kitty DeLio-LaForte, Kelly Corcoran Smith, Parry Snyder, Carol Fox, and Amy Schneider (our current Performance Director).